March 7 – August 22, 2015

 Paralegal Studies certificate program is approved for 12.0 CEUs (120 contact hours) through Outreach & Engagement at James Madison University.

 JMU Paralegal Certificate Program Details

-James Madison’s Paralegal Certificate program is designed with working adults in mind:
+James Madison’s Paralegal Certificate program is designed with working adults in mind.

+Our Paralegal certificate program is offered via a convenient online format with required instructor led sessions that meet either two evenings a week or all-day Saturday, depending upon the schedule you select that will work best for you.
+You will have the chance interact with your instructors and your fellow students.
+Additionally, your materials and textbooks will also be hosted in an online platform.
 The skills, training, and knowledge acquired in this certificate program include an advanced understanding of legal procedure, ethics, and substantive law as well as research, communication and writing skills.
 You will embark on a specialized curriculum which includes over 120 classroom hours.

 Who should attend the Paralegal Certificate Program?